|Director : Jean-Michel ALONSO (firstname.lastname@example.org)|

 2.2.
-The polymorphism of the gene penA and its relationship to diminished susceptibility to penicillin.
+The polymorphism of the gene penA and its relationship to reduced susceptibility to penicillin.

 2.3.
 Molecular genetic of virulence of N.meningitidis.

 The meningococcal infectious process first involves bacterial adhesion to epithelial target cells.
 This is mostly due to the pili.
 The PilC1 protein plays a major role in the pili assembly and the adhesion to the cell.
 The gene pilC1 harbors a promoter region necessary for the induction of its expression when the bacteria adhere to the cell.
 A new transcriptional regulator has been identified, the gene crgA, of the lysR family, whose expression is induced by contact with the target cell along with that of pilC1.
-The gene crgA seems to regulate several other genes involved in adhesion, mostly in switching to intimate adhesion of N.meningitidis to the cell.
-These adhesion determinants also play an important role in the invasive process of the blood vessels by activating the TNFa in the endothelial cells in the presence of monocytes.
+The gene crgA regulates several genes involved in adhesion, mostly in switching to intimate adhesion of N.meningitidis to the cell, and in the other aspects of bacteria-cell interaction.

 |Publications of the unit on Pasteur's references database|